Scissionisti di Secondigliano: History

 Raffaele Amato split from the Di Lauro clan and tried to assert the Scissionisti's control over drugs and prostitution rackets in the areas, that included Secondigliano and Scampia.
 Amato aligned himself with several Sistema leaders, as the Camorra is known in Naples, which included Gennaro Marino and Arcangelo Abete.
 The war, known as the Scampia feud (Italian "faida di Scampìa"), resulted in over 100 murders in 2004 and 2005.
 The feud caused widespread public revulsion against the Camorra and led to a major crackdown by the authorities.

-Secondigliano was historically controlled by the Di Lauro clan whereas Scampia, Casavatore, Chiaiano, Marianella, Piscinola, Giugliano and Melito is under the control of the Scissionisti.
+Secondigliano was historically controlled by the Di Lauro clan, whereas Scampia, Casavatore, Chiaiano, Marianella, Piscinola, Giugliano and Melito are under the control of the Scissionisti.

 Raffaele Imperiale, one of the most important drug traffickers of Naples, and an important affiliate of the Amato-Pagano clan, was involved in large scale cocaine trafficking from the Netherlands.
 In the 1990s he was a member of the Di Lauro clan, but changed sides becoming an affiliate of the Scissionisti first and of the Amato-Pagano later.
 Imperiale worked in Amsterdam until 2008.
-In 2016, two stolen Van Gogh paintings from the Van Gogh Museum in Amsterdam in 2002 were recovered in a villa near Naples, owned by him.
+In 2016, two Van Gogh paintings stolen from the Van Gogh Museum in Amsterdam in 2002 were recovered in a villa near Naples, owned by him.
 Imperiale was sentenced to 18 years in absentia for drug offenses.